khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ### 5- Performance Management System

-The **Performance Management System** within Next-Gen HR is designed to comprehensively evaluate and enhance employee performance through a structured and data-driven approach.
+The **Performance Management System** within NexHR is designed to comprehensively evaluate and enhance employee performance through a structured and data-driven approach.
 This system integrates several key components to ensure a fair, transparent, and effective performance management process:

 **Setting Performance Metrics:** Establish clear and measurable performance metrics that align with organizational goals.
 These metrics serve as the foundation for evaluating employee performance and ensuring consistency in assessments.